vtman/pdb2mrc/README.md

 ***

 ### ChimeraX molmap Method

 The ChimeraX method implemented here replicates the `molmap` command from UCSF ChimeraX [Goddard2018, Pettersen2020], which generates density maps by placing Gaussian functions at each atom position.
-The implementation is based on the actual ChimeraX C++ and Python code [ChimeraXSource], ensuring compatibility with maps produced by ChimeraX.

-#### Mathematical Formulation

-In the ChimeraX `molmap` algorithm, each atom contributes a normalized 3D Gaussian density:
+**Important: B-factors are completely ignored in this method.** Each atom contributes a normalized 3D Gaussian density based solely on its atomic number:

 $$\rho_i(\mathbf{r}) = \frac{Z_i}{(2\pi\sigma^2)^{3/2}} \exp\left(-\frac{|\mathbf{r} - \mathbf{r}_i|^2}{2\sigma^2}\right)$$

-where:
-- $Z_i$ is the atomic number (element number) used as the scattering power
-- $\mathbf{r}_i$ is the atom position in Ångströms
-- $\sigma$ is the standard deviation of the Gaussian, determined by the target resolution
+where $Z_i$ is the atomic number and $\sigma$ is determined solely by the target resolution:

+$$\sigma = \frac{R}{\pi\sqrt{2}} \approx 0.225R$$

+No thermal motion (B-factors) is included in the calculation.

 The total density at any grid point is the sum of contributions from all atoms within a cutoff distance: